cghughes22/Project-2/index.md

 ### Locally Weighted Regression
 Locally weighted regression accounts for non-linear datasets involving particular variables, and so certain models like local kernel regression and local support vector regression can be used to more accurately predict data values.
 ### Random Forests
 A random forest combines multiple decision trees in order to create more accurate predictions.
 The logic behind this is that individual decision trees perform better when used in conjunction with one another than they do alone.
-Shown below is Python code that sets up random forests to be used in conjunction with datasets.
+Shown below is Python code that sets up these random forests.

 ```Python
 from sklearn.ensemble import RandomForestRegressor
 rf = RandomForestRegressor(n_estimators=1000,max_depth=3)
 ```
 ### Boston Housing Prices Dataset
+Below is a graph showing the relationship between the median housing price in Boston and the number of rooms in a house in Boston.
 <img src="Assets/Housing Price Dataset Graph.png" width="800" height="600" alt=hi class="inline"/>

 ### Locally Weighted Regression on Boston Housing Prices dataset
-Using the median price, or **cmedv**, as the output variable for this dataset, Some of the Python code setting up the regressions is shown here.
+Using the median price, or **cmedv**, as the output variable for this dataset, I utilized a few different models and performed local regressions in order to obtain better predictions for data values pertaining to the median housing price in Boston.
+Some of the Python code setting up the regressions is shown here.
 ```Python
 from sklearn.model_selection import KFold